gregory144/path-manager/README.md

 file to be first in line)
 1. Provide more options for search (only display exact matches)
 1. Improve algorithm for fuzzy search
+1. Add functionality to detect current shell (using getppid and /proc/$pid/cmdline
 1. Add warnings for duplicate executable file names (i.e. a file is on the path, but it can't be used because it's being 'hidden' by another file of the same name)